MCSManager/Documentation/tutorial/simple-reverse-proxy.md

      }

      server {
-         # Daemon public network access port
+         # Daemon public access port
          listen 8082;

          location / {
-             # Daemon side reverse proxy target (the configuration is the same as that of the web side)
+             # Local address for Daemon(s)(the configuration is the same as that of the web side)
+			 # You can repeat this block for different address & port for multiple daemons.
              proxy_pass http://localhost:24444/;
              root html;
              index index.html index.htm;